Alerovere/WALIS/docs/index.md

 <i class="fa-brands fa-github"></i> [GitHub (latest stable version from Zenodo)](https://doi.org/10.5281/zenodo.5979519)

+## <i class="fa-solid fa-magnifying-glass"></i> Visualize and query WALIS
+A summary with the main WALIS data can be visualized and queried via a ShinyApp coded in R. The R code is available in [Github](https://github.com/Alerovere/WALIS_Visualization/tree/v1.0) and [Zenodo](https://doi.org/10.5281/zenodo.4943540).

+<i class="fa-solid fa-earth-americas"></i> [Visualization interface](https://warmcoasts.shinyapps.io/WALIS_Visualization/)

-## <i class="fa-solid fa-pen-to-square"></i> Contribute data
+## <i class="fa-solid fa-pen-to-square"></i> Contribute to WALIS
-Anyone can create an account and work with our interface.
-It is free and only requires registration.
+Anyone can create an account and work with our interface to insert data on sea-level proxies and associated dated samples.
+Our interface is (and will remain) free, only requiring registration.
 If you already have the data standardized in WALIS format and want to submit them to Zenodo, the link below resolves directly to the data submission page for our community.

 <i class="fa-solid fa-arrows-rotate"></i> [Access the database interface](http://ec2-52-14-227-13.us-east-2.compute.amazonaws.com/Management_Login/)